-We have included a discussion on this.
-IT WOULD BE GOOD TO DO THIS – ICING ON THE CAKE.
+We have included a discussion on this on lines 287-298.

 The proportions might be expected to converge to 25% at large lengths.
 I know the quadratic terms in length did not improve the model fit (at least based on AIC), but one of the problems of linear length relationships is that they can be driven by the proportions retained at smaller and intermediate lengths (where there are usually more individuals) with the fitted values at larger lengths then constrained to follow the linear relationships wherever they may lead.
 I have often found when fitting loess smoothers to catch comparison data that the relative catch rates asymptote to 50% for large lengths, even though the smoothers are not a ‘significant’ improvement on a linear model (just not enough power in the data).
 So there is a need to be award of the dangers of over-interpreting the fits at large lengths.
 One possibility might be to put some constraints on the length relationships (e.g. so that the proportions are all equal to 25% above some ‘large’ length) and see how that compares to the unconstrained model.

-We fully agree and include a section on model developments that would allow for the model to include smoothers.
+We fully agree and include a section on future model developments that would allow for non-linearity to be more fully explored lines 297-303.

 Rob Fryer